 Gerry Brownlee is the Member of Parliament for the Christchurch constituency of Ilam, a seat he has held comfortably since 1996.

-Ranked number four in Cabinet, he is Minister of Defence, Leader of the House (with responsibility for the Government’s legislative programme), Minister of Civil Defence, Minister Responsible for the Earthquake Commission, and Minister supporting Greater Christchurch Regeneration.
+Ranked number four in Cabinet, he is Minister of Foreign Affairs and Minister Responsible for the Earthquake Commission.

-Following a long involvement in the National Party he won the constituency of Ilam in 1996.
-During his political career he has served as Junior Whip and Deputy Leader of the National Party, Minister for Economic Development, Minister of Energy and Resources, Associate Minister for the Rugby World Cup and Minister of Transport.
+Following a long involvement in the National Party, he won the constituency of Ilam in 1996.
+During his political career he has served as Junior Whip and Deputy Leader of the National Party, Leader of the House, Minister for Economic Development, Minister of Energy and Resources, Associate Minister for the Rugby World Cup, Minister of Transport, Minister of Defence, Minister supporting Greater Christchurch Recovery and Minister of Civil Defence.